solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 He holds the admixture of anorthite or labradorite as inadmissible, since calcium oxide and aluminum oxide are a part of the insoluble portion and can only be stripped off in low amounts with acids.

+Further, I am in debt to the information from a favorable message that the results of an analysis that the gentleman Professor Dr. Keller in Speyer performed, and which therefore is of greater importance since it was conducted with a considerable quantity, namely 5.71 grams; he found:

 ...